SARA Services & Programs

 Individual counselling and group counselling are provided at no cost for women

-The children who witness abuse program (CWWA) provides a safe and supportive environment for children and youth ages 4-18, who have had exposure to violence, abuse and or trauma.
+The PEACE program provides a safe and supportive environment for children and youth ages 4-18, who have had exposure to violence, abuse and or trauma.
 Children must be living away from the abusive person.
 The program provides:

 - short term education about violence, abuse and or trauma